-18. Where will the impact assessment be published (this can be a summary document of the findings and outcomes of the impact assessment. the impact assessment is a public document) - A. Shared to Equality and Diversity Team - B. Shared to Business Support Team for NHS Assure records. - 19.
-Please describe the governance route for the impact assessment - A. Notification at the National Policies, Guidance and Evidence Working Group and the IPC Oversight & Advisory Group.
-20. Who is the senior responsible person for the equality impact assessment and any subsequent review?
-A. Sofie French and Susie Dodd, who are both Nurse Consultants in Infection Control and are the ARHAI Scotland Clinical Leads of National Policies, Guidance and Evidence.
-21. This impact assessment was carried out (please provide the timescales) A. November-24
+- 16. Who will be responsible for monitoring the impact assessment - A. Scott McClelland, ARHAI Scotland Infection Prevention in the Built Environment Priority Programme Project Manager. - 17.
+Who will be responsible for the review of the impact assessment - A. Annette Rankin, who is a Nurse Consultant in Infection Control and is Clinical Lead.
+Teresa Inkster who is a Consultant Microbiologist.
+Anna Munro who is Nurse Manager and Kaileigh Begley who is a Senior Nurse in Infection Control, and Scott McClelland, Project Manager ARHAI Scotland Infection Control in the Built Environment and Decontamination Priority Programme. - 18.
+Where will the impact assessment be published (this can be a summary document of the findings and outcomes of the impact assessment.
+The impact assessment is a public document) - A. The EQIA document is not published but shared to the teams below. - B. Shared to Equality and Diversity Team. - C. Shared to Business Support Team for NHS Assure records. - D. Notification at the Infection Control in the Built Environment ARHAI Scotland Working Group and the IPC Oversight & Advisory Group. - 19.
+Please describe the governance route for the impact assessment - A. Governance provided by the Infection Control in the Built Environment ARHAI Scotland Working Group and the IPC Oversight & Advisory Group. - 20.
+Who is the senior responsible person for the equality impact assessment and any subsequent review? - A. Annette Rankin, who is a Nurse Consultant in Infection Control and is the ARHAI Scotland Clinical Lead of ICBED. - 21.
+This impact assessment was carried out (please provide the timescales) - A. June 2025